The following information refers to TuneCore Distribution (streaming and download revenue) only.

 Do I need to do anything once I've been added to a split?

 You need to accept the invitation to the split to start receiving your royalties!
 You'll receive an email when you've been added to a split, but you can also log in to your TuneCore dashboard to see all of the splits you've been added to.
-If you're based in the U.S., you'll also need to have a valid W-9 on file before you can withdraw your royalties.

 If a change is made to your percentage once you've accepted a split, you'll receive an email letting you know, but you won't need to re-accept it.